EXPLORING THE IMPACT OF ART ON COMMUNITY WELLNESS

 Dublin Arts Council is embarking on the new initiative of Art & Wellness to deeply explore how the nature of art can nurture personal and community well-being.

-The Art & Wellness Discovery Series of three free community events will occur Sept.
-28 and Oct.
-12, 2019 and in June of 2020.
+The Art & Wellness Discovery Series of three free community events.
+Two took place in the fall of 2019, and the third takes place as a self-guided public art and wellness tour and challenge in the fall of 2020.
 Each event will offer a range of arts experiences inspired by the Dublin’s public art collection and will allow for creative exploration that stimulates social, mental, emotional and physical well-being.

-In the second year of the project, artists will be invited to interpret and respond to the program artistically, contributing to a 2021 Dublin Arts Council gallery exhibition focused on the art and wellness theme.
+Artists and collaborators will be invited to interpret and respond to the program, contributing to a 2021 Dublin Arts Council gallery exhibition focused on the art and wellness theme.
 The gallery will be activated with interactive offerings for all ages.

-The British Health Secretary has recently announced that the country’s doctors will be enabled to prescribe therapeutic art- or hobby-based treatments for ailments ranging from dementia to psychosis, lung conditions and mental health issues.
-The strategy is described by the U.K. government as “social prescribing,” and could find patients enrolled in dance classes and singing lessons, or perhaps enjoying a personalized music playlist.
+Soon thereafter, the British Health Secretary announced that the country’s doctors would be enabled to prescribe therapeutic art- or hobby-based treatments for ailments ranging from dementia to psychosis, lung conditions and mental health issues.
+The strategy is described by the U.K. government as “social prescribing,” and results in patients enrolled in dance classes and singing lessons, or enjoying a personalized music playlist.